SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53RecordSetGroupRecordSet.md

 ```

 ### -HostedZoneId
-The ID of the hosted zone that contains the resource record sets that you want to change.
+The ID of the hosted zone that you want to create records in.
+Specify either HostedZoneName or HostedZoneId, but not both.
+If you have multiple hosted zones with the same domain name, you must specify the hosted zone using HostedZoneId.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html#cfn-route53-recordset-hostedzoneid
 PrimitiveType: String